top of page

 While sound damping paint—sometimes called sound absorbing paint—offers a cost-effective and visually seamless way to reduce noise, traditional acoustic panels remain the superior choice for significant soundproofing.
 The key difference lies in thickness and density.
 Even with multiple coats from your local paint store, the paint’s thickness isn’t enough to match the performance of acoustic panels.
 These panels, crafted from dense sound absorbing materials like thicker sponges, sound absorbing fibers, and other sound absorbing materials such as foam, felt, or mineral wool, are engineered to capture and dissipate a wide range of sound frequencies—including low-end vibrations that paint alone can’t fully mitigate.

 Sound absorbing paints, such as Acousti-Coat or heavy-bodied formulas with ceramic microspheres, can dampen ringing and reduce echo on a painted surface.
 However, they lack the high-loading capacity of panels to act as a sound sponge for deeper noise control.
 For environments demanding maximum sound dampening—like recording studios, conference rooms, high-traffic commercial spaces, or areas near HVAC units—combining sound damping paint with acoustic panels yields the best results.
-Panels provide high-performance sound absorption, with thicker sponges absorbing vacuum centers of noise that paint can’t address alone.
+Panels provide high-performance sound absorption, with dense materials like foam or mineral wool capturing low-frequency noise that paint can’t address alone.

 Another consideration is volatile organic compounds (VOCs).
 Many sound absorbing paints are formulated to be low-VOC, making them a safer choice for indoor use, but they still fall short of the robust soundproofing offered by thicker sponges and absorbing fillers in panels.
 For optimal noise reduction, especially in spaces where architectural acoustics matter, pairing these solutions ensures both aesthetic appeal and functional sound control.